MicrosoftDocs/win32/desktop-src/WmiSdk/privilege-constants.md

 ---
-Description: 'The strPrivilege parameter of the SWbemPrivilegeSet.AddAsString method and the iPrivilege parameter for SWbemPrivilegeSet.Add require privilege strings from WbemPrivilegeEnum.'
+Description: The strPrivilege parameter of the SWbemPrivilegeSet.AddAsString method and the iPrivilege parameter for SWbemPrivilegeSet.Add require privilege strings from WbemPrivilegeEnum.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'f9400597-81bb-44a8-80dc-aba0160aea26'
+ms.assetid: f9400597-81bb-44a8-80dc-aba0160aea26
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
 title: Privilege Constants
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # Privilege Constants

-The *strPrivilege* parameter of the [**SWbemPrivilegeSet.AddAsString**](swbemprivilegeset-addasstring.md) method and the *iPrivilege* parameter for [**SWbemPrivilegeSet.Add**](swbemprivilegeset-add.md) require privilege strings from [WbemPrivilegeEnum](wbemprivilegeenum.md).
+The *strPrivilege* parameter of the [**SWbemPrivilegeSet.AddAsString**](swbemprivilegeset-addasstring.md) method and the *iPrivilege* parameter for [**SWbemPrivilegeSet.Add**](swbemprivilegeset-add.md) require privilege strings from [WbemPrivilegeEnum](/windows/win32/Wbemdisp/ne-wbemdisp-wbemprivilegeenum?branch=master).
 For more information about how to use privilege constants, see [Executing Privileged Operations](executing-privileged-operations.md).

-The following constants are defined in [**WbemPrivilegeEnum**](wbemprivilegeenum.md).
+The following constants are defined in [**WbemPrivilegeEnum**](/windows/win32/Wbemdisp/ne-wbemdisp-wbemprivilegeenum?branch=master).
 The following list includes the equivalent constants for C++ and strings for scripting.
 To form the scripting short name, remove the "Se" and "Privilege" from the C++ constant name.

 The following VBScript code example shows how to enable the RemoteShutdown privilege in a script.